costineesti/about-me/content/notes/ai for robotics 6.md

 We need to find the optimal policy $\pi^*$, which maximizes the expected return.

-* **Policy-based methods**: by training your policy directly: the agent learns which action to take given a state
+* [[ai for robotics 8|Policy-based methods]]: by training your policy directly: the agent learns which action to take given a state
 	* This function will define a mapping from each state to the best corresponding action
-* **Value-based methods**: by training a value function that tells us the expected return the agent will get at each state, and use this function to define our policy
+* [[ai for robotics 7|Value-based methods]]: by training a value function that tells us the expected return the agent will get at each state, and use this function to define our policy
 	* $\pi(s) = \arg \max_a Q_{\pi}(s,a)$

+**On-policy learning** $\rightarrow$ use the deterministic outcomes or samples from the target policy to train the algorithm

+**Off-policy learning** $\rightarrow$ training on a distribution of transitions or episodes produced by a different behavior policy rather than that produced by the target policy.

+---

 **Observations vs. States**